wishabi/dvm-sample-android/README.md

 You'll also have to update your build.gradle
 ### Initializing the SDK
 In your application class begin by initializing the SDK.
 Here you will provide your `clientToken` provided by Flipp.
-**Note**: this must be done before any other functionality of the SDK will work.
+**Note**: this must be done before any other functionality of the SDK will work - the SDK will throw an exception otherwise
 ```kotlin
 import com.flipp.dvm_sdk_android.external.DVMSDK
 import android.app.Application